 1. Operationalizing the Customer Journey: Connect Your Technology with Customer Outcomes

-This opportunity for scaling your customer success function is actually the combination of three customer success capabilities: journey mapping, customer success plans, and playbooks.
+This opportunity for scaling your customer success operations is actually the combination of three customer success capabilities: journey mapping, customer success plans, and playbooks.
 With these elements, you will be able to create time, event, and value-based customer interactions throughout the customer journey, which you can then align with your technology and services.

 In turn, this will provide you a better road map to helping customers achieve their desired business outcomes with your technology over their entire life cycle depending on where they’re at in the customer journey.